Mark-Seaman/Shrinking-World-Pubs/EffectiveAI/Pub/Autism.md

 advantage in this field.

 Working alongside many engineers, I quickly realized that autism is not uncommon in the tech industry.
-In fact, many of my colleagues also have autism, which has allowed me to feel more comfortable and accepted in my workplace.
+In fact, many of my colleagues also have are on the autistic spectrum, which has allowed me to feel more comfortable and accepted in my workplace.
 One of the most significant advantages of my autism is my extraordinary focus.
-I am able to concentrate on a particular task for extended periods without getting distracted, which is a valuable skill in the AI field.
+I am able to concentrate on a particular task for extended periods without getting distracted, which is a valuable skill for writing and research.

 Furthermore, AI has allowed me to express my ideas more effectively.
 Working with an AI writing partner, I can easily share my thoughts and ideas, which can be instantly elaborated on and refined by the AI.
 This collaborative approach has allowed me to produce a higher quality and quantity of work than I could have achieved on my own.

+Much of my attention in writing is about selecting the right words, grammar, and writing tone.
+AI allows me to select the proper context for what I want to say and have the words created for me in a voice that is grammatically correct.
+This gives me a high quality first draft that I can refine until it expresses what I want to.

 In the past, I struggled to communicate my ideas effectively, often getting lost in tangents or failing to articulate my point clearly.
 However, working with AI has allowed me to overcome these